bigfix/developer.bigfix.com/site/pages/tools/excel_connector.md

 ## Features

-The BigFix Excel Connector has te following features:
+The BigFix Excel Connector has the following features:
 - The built-in Session Relevance Editor, which:
    - Allows free form session relevance.
    - Returns results automatically split into Excel columns.